The Entropic Signature of Class Speciation in Diffusion Models: Experimental Details Additional Results

-Secondly we show examples of entropy profiles computed on different base prompts.
-For this purpose we choose as base prompt \textit{"A sports car from the front"} and \textit{"A portrait of an orange cat"}, shown in Figures \ref{fig: stablediff app4} and \ref{fig: stablediff app5} respectively.
-We would like to emphasize that due to the poor prompt adhesion of Stable Diffusion 1.5 it can be difficult to find prompts that are modelled well enough to be used for this fine rgained semantic analysis.
-We choose ours by verifying by hand wether the prompts were indeed followed well enough.
-We expect better model to simplify this pipeline drastically.
+Next, we evaluate whether the same qualitative behavior appears for different base prompts.
+For this purpose, we use the prompts \emph{`A sports car from the front''} and \emph{`A portrait of an orange cat''} along with their, respectively, added attributes.
+The corresponding results are shown in Figures~\ref{fig:stablediff_app4} and~\ref{fig:stablediff_app5}.
+Because Stable Diffusion 1.5 exhibits imperfect prompt adherence, prompts must be selected carefully for this type of fine-grained semantic analysis.
+We therefore manually verified that the chosen prompts were followed sufficiently well by the model.
+We expect this selection step to become substantially easier for models with stronger prompt adherence.

-For both other chosen prompts we find similar trends, low frequency changes such as colours (e.g. \textit{"in the the snow"} or \textit{"in black and white"}) or large objects (e.g. \textit{next to a building"}) are generated much earlier than smaller objects (e.g. \textit{"wearing a hat"} or \textit{"a cat sitting on top"}).
-Again a good overlap between the generated samples and the entropy curves is observed.
+For both alternative base prompts, we observe trends similar to those in the wooden-chair examples.
+Low-frequency or global attributes, such as \emph{`in the snow''} or \emph{`in black and white''}, tend to be generated earlier.
+Larger objects or scene-level modifications, such as \emph{`next to a building''}, also appear relatively early.
+By contrast, smaller and more localized attributes, such as \emph{`wearing a hat''} or \emph{``a cat sitting on top''}, are resolved later.
+Overall, the qualitative samples and the corresponding entropy curves remain well aligned.

+Finally, we repeat the wooden-chair experiment from the main text with the stronger SD XL base 1.0 model.
+As shown in Figure~\ref{fig:sdxl_wooden_chair}, the resulting entropy profiles are smoother than for SD 1.5, and the generated samples exhibit better alignment with the corresponding prompts.
+This is consistent with our interpretation that the metric becomes more reliable when prompt adherence improves: the entropy profile then more cleanly tracks the emergence of the targeted semantic attribute rather than artifacts caused by failed generation or unintended prompt-induced distribution shifts.

+\paragraph{Used resources} The experiments with EDM2-XS were run on a NVIDIA RTX 4090 24 Gb GPU.
+Approximating a partitioned class-conditional entropy profile for an arbitrary partition on such a node (300 samples, 64 NFEs, stochastic DDIM, batch size: 300) takes approximately 1 min.
+The Stable Diffusion experiments were run on a NVIDIA H200 NVL 141 Gb GPU.
+Approximating a partitioned class-conditional entropy profile for an arbitrary partition on such a node (400 samples, 100 NFEs, stochastic DDIM, batch size: 50) takes approximately 0.5 h for the SD 1.5 base model and 4.0 h for SDXL 1.0 base.